CKs-Technology-News/PrivacyTools/README.md

 - [MPlayer](https://mplayerhq.hu/) – Video player that supports a complete and versatile array of video and audio formats.
 - [MPV](https://mpv.io) – A free, open source, and cross-platform cmd based media player.
     - [mpv-android](https://f-droid.org/en/packages/is.xyz.mpv) – Plays almost any kind of multimedia files on Android.
-    - [Smplayer](https://www.smplayer.info/en/mpv) – Smplayer is a GUI for MPV, you find an entire [list of GUI applications here](https://github.com/mpv-player/mpv/wiki/Applications-using-mpv).
+    - [Smplayer](https://www.smplayer.info/en/mpv) – A GUI for MPV, you find an entire [list of GUI applications here](https://github.com/mpv-player/mpv/wiki/Applications-using-mpv).
 - [PotPlayer](https://potplayer.daum.net/) – Similar like MPC but with a better skin, audio and video player for Windows.
 - [VLC](https://www.videolan.org/) – Multimedia player for almost every platform.